Sharpness, Restart and Acceleration: Abstract

 \section{Abstract}

-The {\L}ojasievicz inequality shows that sharpness bounds on the minimum of convex optimization problems hold almost generically.
-Here, we show that sharpness directly controls the performance of restart schemes.
-The constants quantifying sharpness are of course unobservable, but we show that optimal restart strategies are fairly robust, and searching for the best scheme only increases the complexity by a logarithmic factor compared to the optimal bound.
-Overall then, restart schemes generically accelerate accelerated methods.
+The {\L}ojasiewicz inequality shows that sharpness bounds on the minimum of convex optimization problems hold almost generically.
+Sharpness directly controls the performance of restart schemes, as observed by \citet{Nemi85}.
+The constants quantifying these sharpness bounds are of course unobservable, but we show that optimal restart strategies are robust, in the sense that, in some important cases, finding the best restart scheme only requires a log scale grid search.
+Overall then, restart schemes generically accelerate accelerated first-order methods.